 Awnings: Fabric and Frame Sail Structures

 Awnings are like shade sails mounted to metal frames that attach to a rigid structure like your house or deck.
-Choose from canopy awnings, which offer semi-permanent shade, or retractable awnings, with fabric which rolls away when not in use.
+Choose from canopy awnings, which offer semi-permanent shade, or retractable awnings, with fabric which rolls away when not in use when deciding which shade solution is best for you.
 The shade in canopy awnings can’t be easily removed, but the lack of moving parts tends to help them last.
 While retractable designs are easy to use, they don’t always throw enough shade to cover most decks.

 Awnings are typically tougher than shade sails.
 Although awnings are not made to withstand hurricanes, rain and hail shouldn’t trouble them.
 As with shade sails, you’ll want to keep your awnings clean to help the fabric last and look its best.